 I. Funding Opportunity Description

-Competitive Preference Priority: For FY 2017 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
-Under 34 CFR 75.105(c)(2)(i), we award up to 15 additional points to an application, depending on how well the applicant meets the competitive preference priority.
+Competitive Preference Priorities: For FY 2019 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i) we award an additional 3 points to an application that meets Competitive Preference Priority 1, and we award up to an additional 15 points to an application, depending on how well the application meets Competitive Preference Priority 2.

 These priorities are: